Chrimo02/hotel_management_system/README.md

 * All UnitTests get automatically executed during the Build-Process
 ## Integration Testing

-* The integration test of our project is: `HotelmanagementIT.java` or interactive with the CLI.
+* The integration test of our project is: `HotelmanagementTest.java` or interactive with the CLI.

 ## Docker - How to start the Application: